blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 $ cloonix_ssh nemo VM2
 ```

-This enables me to interact with _VM2_ in my favorite terminal application.
+This enables me to interact with _VM2_ in my PC's terminal application.

-## Exercise 2: Using Containers in Cloonix
+## Using Containers in Cloonix

-Cloonix now offers the ability to create nodes based on containers.
-Container support is one of the key new features in Cloonix v53.
-Cloonix feature support for containers is, however, limited.
-For example, one cannot save a container's filesystem.

-Containers start faster and use fewer resources than KVM VMs.
-I imagine containers could be used to build a small army of client systems in a siumulation scenario.

-Let's add a container to our network.

-### Configure and create a Container
+To create a Cloonix node based on a container, you must first choose which container type you will use.
+The "zip" containers are very lightweight but, currently, do not have the option to install packages or save a persistent filesystem.
+The "cvm" containers are a bit heavier weight, but still lighter and faster than Docker containers, and they allow packages to be installed.
+In this example, I chose to use the "zip" container type.

 Right-click on the Cloonix GUI canvas and click on the _zip_ radio button to activate the container options for crun zip containers.
 Then, select _zip config_ to configure the next container.